aliciagarciasierra/aliciagarciasierra.github.io/_pages/workinprogress.md

 · Skills Beget Skills: Addressing the Role of Mothers’ Occupation-Specific Skills on Children’s Developmental Process _Under Review_

 .
 Does an Educational Reform Moderate the Relationship between Genes and Life Chances?
-Evidence from the United Kingdom (with Michael Grätz)
+Evidence from the United Kingdom (with Michael Grätz).

 · The Effect of Parental In-Work Poverty on Child Development.